 Headed to Riga Latvia for a European city break?
-Check out these Riga restaurants, cafes, bars and market for an introduction to Latvian food and drinks during your weekend visit to the Latvian capital.
+Discover the Riga restaurants, cafes, bars and market not to miss for your introduction to Latvian food and drinks.

 Riga is a city of contrasts.
 Though the Baltic cityscape retains remnants of its bleak communist years, the city’s Old Town, a certified UNESCO World Heritage Site, sports an abundance of Art Nouveau architecture and medieval buildings.
 With gorgeous churches and cute cafes lining the ancient cobblestone streets, the city comes alive in the warm summer months when the days are long and bright.